How to Spend a 3-Day Weekend in Washington, D.C.

 Day 3

-I spent my final day in DC exploring the west end of the National Mall, which is the side with the major memorials and monuments.
+I spent my final day in DC exploring the west end of the National Mall, which is the side with the major memorials and monuments, including the Lincoln Memorial.

 National Mall Memorials